 You may take the bus directly to the ground from there: the rail station in Bradford Forster Square Regular services are available from Ilkley, Skipton, and Leeds.
-It takes 10 minutes to walk from Forster Square to Bradford Interchange Bus Station, where you can catch a bus to the stadium.
+It takes 10 minutes to walk from Forster Square to Bradford Interchange Bus Station, where you can catch a bus to the Horsfall Stadium.

 From Halifax Bus Station and Bradford Interchange Bus Station, respectively, use bus routes 508, 681, and 682.

 The Halifax Road Cemetery Road stop, which is close to the Horsfall Stadium, is where these services stop.